Super Mario All-Stars: Release

 Nintendo released Super Mario All-Stars in Japan on July 14, 1993, in North America on August 11, 1993, and in Europe on December 16, 1993.
 In Japan, it was released as Super Mario Collection.
 The compilation marked the first time The Lost Levels was released outside Japan.
 Between September and October 1993, Nintendo Power held a contest in which players who reached a specific area in The Lost Levels would receive a Mario iron-on patch.
 The compilation became the SNES's pack-in game and sold 10.55 million copies by 2015, including 2.12 million in Japan, making it one of the bestselling Super Mario games.
 In the United Kingdom, it was the top-selling video game of September 1993.

 Nintendo re-released Super Mario All-Stars in December 1994 as Super Mario All-Stars + Super Mario World, which adds Super Mario World.
-Super Mario World is largely identical to the original, but Luigi's sprites were updated to make him a distinct character and not just a palette swap of Mario.
+Super Mario World is largely identical to the original, but Luigi's sprites were updated to give him a distinct appearance and not just a palette swap of Mario.
 A version of Super Mario Collection was also released on Nintendo's Satellaview, a Japan-exclusive SNES add-on allowing users to receive games via satellite radio.

 In 2010, for the 25th anniversary of Super Mario Bros., Nintendo released Super Mario All-Stars 25th Anniversary Edition (Super Mario Collection Special Pack in Japan) for the Wii in Japan on October 21, in Europe on December 3, and in North America on December 12.
 The 25th Anniversary Edition comes in special packaging containing the original Super Mario All-Stars ROM image on a Wii disc, a 32-page Super Mario History booklet containing concept art and interviews, and a soundtrack CD containing sound effects and 10 tracks from most Mario games up to Super Mario Galaxy 2 (2010).
 This version sold 2.24 million copies—920,000 in Japan and 1.32 million overseas—by March 2011.
 The compilation was again rereleased in 2020 on the Nintendo Switch for the original game's 35th anniversary, coming as part of the subscription-based Nintendo Classics service.